 Facebook Pages used to be a lucrative way for brands to connect with customers on Facebook.
-However, pages have seen a decline in organic reach in recent years.
-One Facebook Engineering Director noted that organic reach rates for Pages could dip down to 2% on average.
+However, pages have seen a decline in organic reach in recent years, with the average organic Facebook Page post now seeing an engagement rate of just 0.07%.
 Ouch!

-This doesn’t mean it’s time to pack up the team and move away from Facebook, though.
-There’s a new sheriff in town when it comes to connecting with audiences on Facebook: Community Groups.
+This data doesn’t mean it’s time to pack up the team and move away from Facebook, though.
+Another way to reach and engage audiences on Facebook is through Community Groups.

-There are 400 new Facebook users every minute, and every user is no more than 3.5 degrees separated from anyone else.
-This means there’s a vast network of connected individuals that can set the growth of your group into motion.
+Facebook has almost three billion monthly active users, and every user is no more than 3.5 degrees separated from anyone else on the platform.
+A vast network of connected individuals can set your group’s growth into motion.

-First, it’s important to understand the different functions of “pages” vs. “groups.”
+First, it’s essential to understand the different functions of “pages” vs. “groups.”

 Facebook created Pages to establish authentic and verifiable accounts for public figures or companies.
-Groups were formed as a place for a individuals with similar interests to converge.
+They formed Groups as a place for individuals with similar interests to converge.

-Control: Establishing a group and acting as admin gives you control over who is in the group and what is being discussed.
+- Control: Establishing a group and acting as admin gives you better control over who is in the group and what members discuss.

-Notifications Sent to Members: Unlike with a company page, members of a group will receive notifications for member activity and posting in the group.
+- Notifications Sent to Members: Unlike with a company page, group members will receive notifications for member activity and posting in the group.

-The most successful groups are those that launch with both a clear purpose, and an understanding of their intended audience.
+The most successful groups are those that launch with a clear purpose and an understanding of their intended audience.

 A great example is “Become a Social Media Manager – With Rachel Pedersen.”

-The title alone makes evident what the group is and who it’s for.
+The title alone makes evident what the group is and who the intended audience is.
 The succinct group description helps, too:

 “This group is right for you if: